Diagnostic Electrophysiology Study

 The entire procedure generally takes 1-3 hours and avoiding strenuous activity of any kind is recommended following the procedure.

-Am I a good candidate for a Diagnostic Electrophysiolgic study?
+Am I a good candidate for a diagnostic electrophysiology study?

 As with any invasive procedure, always consult with your physician in advance to discuss your condition, risks and outcomes.